How to Choose Between Fiberglass and Resin for Durable, Custom Retail Fixtures

 - Lightweight for Large Fixtures: Despite its strength, fiberglass is lighter than metals, making it easier to transport and install.

-🧪 What is Resin?
+🧪 What is Resin in Retail Fixtures?

 Resin is a synthetic material that hardens when mixed with a catalyst.
 It's highly versatile and can be molded into detailed, customized shapes, making it perfect for creating fine-detail retail fixtures.
 Resin is often used to create smaller to medium-sized displays, product holders, and interactive props.